icopy-site/awesome/docs/awesome/awesome-swift.md

 * [ExceptionCatcher](https://github.com/sindresorhus/ExceptionCatcher) - Catch Objective-C exceptions.
 * [EZSwiftExtensions](https://github.com/goktugyil/EZSwiftExtensions) - How standard types and classes were supposed to work.
 * [FluentQuery](https://github.com/MihaelIsaev/FluentQuery) :penguin: - Powerful and easy to use Query Builder.
+* [GoodExtensions-iOS](https://github.com/GoodRequest/GoodExtensions-iOS) - 📑 GoodExtensions is a collection of useful and frequently used extensions.
+* [GoodUIKit](https://github.com/GoodRequest/GoodUIKit) - 📑 GoodUIKit is an extensions library filled with reusable UI snippets for faster and more efficient development.
 * [Highlighter](https://github.com/younatics/Highlighter) - Highlight whatever you want!
 Highlighter will magically find UI objects such as UILabel, UITextView, UITexTfield, UIButton in your UITableViewCell or other Class.
 * [LifetimeTracker](https://github.com/krzysztofzablocki/LifetimeTracker) - Surface retain cycle / memory issues right as you develop your application.
 * [Lumos](https://github.com/sushinoya/Lumos) - An easy-to-use API for Objective-C runtime functions.